Halloween (franchise): Overview

 Halloween Ends (2022) picks up four years after Kills and sees Laurie reeling from the events of Michael's rampage by moving into a new home with Allyson and writing a memoir.
 The film focuses on Corey Cunningham, an ex-babysitter who has been scarred by accidentally killing the boy he was watching and rendering him a social reject.
-Laurie protects Corey from a group of bullies and introduces him to Allyson, and they immediately develop feelings for each other.
+Laurie protects Corey from a group of bullies and introduces him to Allyson, who immediately develop feelings for each other.
 Corey encounters a now-weakened Michael in the sewers, ending with the two locking eyes and Michael letting him go.
 This sends Corey on a murdering spree, with Laurie tracking him and trying to convince Allyson to end their relationship.
 On Halloween, after making plans to skip town with Allyson, Corey steals Michael's mask in a brawl and goes on a mission to murder everyone that disrespected him.
 After a fight, Allyson abandons Laurie in a fit of rage, and Corey sneaks into their home with the intent of killing Laurie.
 She defends herself by shooting him, but Corey stabs himself in the neck to frame Laurie for his death.
 Michael returns for his mask, kills Corey by snapping his neck, and fights Laurie in a final confrontation in the kitchen.
 Allyson returns to assist her grandmother, and Laurie gets the upper hand before cutting Michael's throat and slicing his wrist, and he finally dies from extreme blood loss.
 The townspeople come together to throw Michael's corpse into an industrial shredder, ending his reign of terror for good.